obsidian-level-maker/Obsidian/README.md

 ## About This Repository

-This is an community continuation of the OBLIGE Level Maker, originally created by Andrew Apted.
+This is a community continuation of the OBLIGE Level Maker, originally created by Andrew Apted.

 A brief summary of changes: